-“Gwen!”
+"Gwen!"
 Alesia rocked backed and forth.
-“You’ve become such a naughty girl!
-That’s right; you’re seventeen now!
-How are you so experienced, hmm?
-How many boyfriends have you had?”
+"You've become such a naughty girl!
+How many boyfriends have you had?"

 "I've been living cleaner than a nun in a cloister," Gwen replied tacitly.

-The two women traded a few more jocular jabs before moving onto the matter of Gwen’s subject-selections, of which Alesia approved.
+The two women traded a few more jabs before moving on to the matter of Gwen's subject selections, of which Alesia approved.

-“I can be your Transmutation tutor in the future,” Alesia announced confidently.
-“Anyway, since we missed your Seventeenth, Gunther and I have sent you a care package.
-It’ll take a while to clear Customs though, especially in China.
-I hope it gets there in one piece.”
+"I can be your Transmutation tutor in the future," Alesia announced confidently.
+"Anyway, since we missed your birthday, Gunther and I have sent you a care package.
+It'll take a while to clear Customs, though, especially in China.
+I hope it gets there in one piece."

 "I'll look out for it, thanks, Sis!"

-“Anytime, Sis!”
-Alesia smiled warmly, enjoying the sound of the sibilance rolling off her tongue.
-“Anyway, you know these LRC calls cost an HDM per minute right?”
+"Anytime, Sis!"
+Alesia's smile was so warm and inviting Gwen felt her heart flutter.
+"Anyway, you know these LRC calls cost an HDM per minute, right?"

 "Ahahaha!"
 Alesia snorted.
 "I hope you're not low on funds!"

-“I’ll get a job,” Gwen said miserably.
-So much for all-nighter calls with Elvia or Yue, she sighed.
+"I'll get a job," Gwen said miserably.
+So much for all-nighter calls with Elvia or Yue.

-“Okay, I’ll let Yue know it's set up; and get someone to chase up Elvia.
-It's a two-way charge, by the way.
-Bloody Diviner-Communication companies.
+"Okay, I'll let Yue know it's set up.
+And get someone to chase up Elvia.
+It's a two-way charge, by the way—bloody Diviner-Communication companies.
 Probably run by vampires.
-See ya later, Tiger!”
+See you later, Tiger!"